Kiwi on board cruise ship tests positive for coronavirus

 Passengers aboard the Princess have shared pictures of masked, gowned health workers aboard the ship.

-Masked staff were snapped delivering breakfast to guest's rooms.
+Masked staff were snapped delivering breakfast to guests' rooms.

-Health Minister Katsunobu Kato told a news conference on Wednesday morning that then ten confirmed cases were among the results of the 273 people tested so far.
+Health Minister Katsunobu Kato told a news conference on Wednesday morning that then 10 confirmed cases were among the results of the 273 people tested so far.

 Read more: